More than $115,000 awarded to six students who help underserved populations

 To be considered for the scholarships, applicants were asked to submit an essay that described their past or present service to a community or organization, impact on social change and desire to help underserved populations.
 The essays were also to focus on how a social worker can help address a potential problem or issue as well as how professionals inside and outside of social work can work collaboratively.

 These scholarships are part of Walden’s commitment to making education more accessible and affordable for those who want to learn online.
 Walden is offering millions of dollars in grants, scholarships and tuition assistance in 2014 to help support its students.
-To learn more about Walden’s tuition savings opportunities, visit www.WaldenU.edu/savings or call an enrollment advisor at 1-855-203-7874.
+To learn more about Walden’s tuition savings opportunities, visit www.WaldenU.edu/savings or call an enrollment specialist at 1-855-203-7874.

 About Walden University